 "I always travel with my CBA Gold card.
 It has no foreign transaction fees and also has travel insurance included.
 The other benefit to using credit cards when you travel is that any fraud happens, it is dealt with swiftly by the bank."

-Every year the Finder Credit Card Awards celebrate Australia's top credit cards, with expert analysis of rates, fees and offers based on 12 months' worth of data.
-Because credit card offers change regularly, these cards might not currently have the most competitive deals but you can use them as a benchmark for current offers.
+Each year the Finder Credit Card Awards recognises Australia's top credit cards, with expert analysis of rates, fees and offers based on 12 months' worth of data.
+Here are the top performing travel credit cards.

 Amy's expertise